 “At that time the Feast of Dedication took place at Jerusalem.
 It was winter, and Jesus was walking in the temple, in the colonnade of Solomon.
 So the Jews gathered around him and said to him, ‘How long will you keep us in suspense?
 If you are the [Messiah], tell us plainly.’
 Jesus answered them, ‘I told you, and you do not believe.
 The works that I do in my Father’s name bear witness about me'”(John 10:22-25).

 Today is the first day of Chanukkah.
 So let’s hop out of our timeline a bit and celebrate Chanukkah together.
-The Temple that is being rebuilt during Zechariah’s prophecy is finished.
+The Temple that is being rebuilt following Zechariah’s prophecy (Zechariah 9:9; 10:6) is finished.

 Chanukkah is all about the promise of Messiah and the waiting for its fulfillment.
 It is a wonderful celebration during Advent and echoes Advent’s theme.